 On 4 March 2005, DA signed FOST 4 for approximately 41.17 acres of Dunn Field, the area identified in the Dunn Field Record of Decision (ROD), effective 12 April 2004, as available for unrestricted reuse.
-This FOST will result in three property transfer actions.
 On 2 September 2005, DA signed the deed transferring 1.57 acres to the City of Memphis for the Hayes Road expansion project.
 On 27 September 2005, DA signed a Letter of Assignment transferring the northeast portion of Dunn Field (17.66 acres) to DOI/NPS.
 The final parcel of FOST 4 (21.76 acres on the eastern side of Dunn Field) was originally to be transferred to the City of Memphis/Memphis Area Transportation Authority; however, on 16 September 2005, the City of Memphis requested that DOI/NPS transfer the property via public benefit conveyance for recreational reuse.
 On 20 December 2005, the City of Memphis notified DOI/NPS that they had declined the deed for the 17.66-acre parcel and would not submit an amendment to their approved application to acquire the adjacent 21.76-acre parcel.
-DOI/NPS proposes to return the property to DA because DOI does not have legal authority to retain accountability for property rejected by the end recipient.
-Plans for disposal of the remaining FOST 4 property are being developed.
+DOI/NPS returned ownership of the property to DA because DOI does not have legal authority to retain accountability for property rejected by the end recipient.
+On 28 July 2006, CESAM on behalf of DA offered the remaining FOST 4 property (39.42 acres) for public sale.
+As of 1 November 2006, CESAM had received two bids for the property that were declined by DA as the bids were below market value.
+CESAM continued the public sale.
+On 17 October 2007, DA signed the deed transferring the FOST 4 property to a private development firm.